wcfrobert/ezbolt/README.md

 > [!TIP]
 >
 > Don't have python experience?
 Worry not.
 Inside the [Cu Coefficient Folder](https://github.com/wcfrobert/ezbolt/tree/master/Cu%20Coefficient%20Table), you will find a csv file containing C coefficient of over 90,000 common bolt configurations.
 Need to find a C coefficient for your connection design?
 Just copy the table into your spreadsheet and do some XLOOKUP.
 No solvers needed.
+Much faster than flipping through the steel manual.

 - [Introduction](#introduction)